-As a consultant, Segrest has worked with a wide variety of filmmakers at all stages of the process.
-His previous clients include Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.
+As a consultant, Segrest has worked with a wide variety of filmmakers at all stages of the process, in addition to work with Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.

 In early adventures, Segrest was executive director of a midwestern arthouse cinema, a school construction worker in rural Kenya, a late night radio dj, and a set electrician in County Galway, Ireland on a Roger Corman production about a doorway to hell that was easily one of the most justifiably neglected "horror" films ever made.

 He lives in New York City.